thlorenz/proxyquire/README.md

 Simply do a global find and replace for `require('proxyquire')` and change them to `require('proxyquire').compat()`.

-This returns an object that wraps the result of `proxyquire.create()` that provides exactly the same API as v0.3.x.
+This returns an object that wraps the result of `proxyquire()` that provides exactly the same API as v0.3.x.

 If your test scripts relied on the fact that v0.3.x stored `noCallThru` in the module scope, you can use `require('proxyquire').compat(true)` to use a global compat object, instead.